vicrucann/dotfiles/README.md

 * Replaced some basic key bindings for easier reach

 #### dircolors
-* Based on [Solarized](https://github.com/altercation/vim-colors-solarized) scheme to diffirintiate between different file types when using commands such as `ls` - dircolors file for Lubuntu is taken from [dircolors-solarized project](https://github.com/seebi/dircolors-solarized)
+* Based on [Solarized](https://github.com/altercation/vim-colors-solarized) scheme to diffirintiate between different file types when using commands such as `ls` - dircolors file for Lubuntu is taken from [dircolors-solarized project](https://github.com/seebi/dircolors-solarized), right now is not activated

 ## Basic commands / bindings